-It soon sounded he was implying something more than I was catching on to; however, in all seriousness I knew it was where I was too afraid to admit it to myself let alone anyone else.
+It soon sounded like he was implying something more than I was catching on to; however, in all seriousness, I knew it was where I was too afraid to admit it to myself let alone anyone else.
 He exhibited a knowing looking for a moment.

 “Anyway, use the board in good health.”

-I knew in my mind there was always a part of me albeit small that had a attraction to other guys.
-Sexuality was a complicated issue for as just as many people there was in the world there was probably other people in the same situation on a vast spectrum.
-Was there a in between and not an either or?
+I knew in my mind there was always a part of me albeit small that had an attraction to other guys.
+Sexuality was a complicated issue for as just as many people that there was in the world there were probably other people in the same situation on a vast spectrum.
+Was there an in between and not an either or?
 I shook my head dismissing the notion.
 No need to dwell on it I thought.